skonfig/extra/type/__jitsi_meet/man.rst

 This type also sets up nginx in a way that is compatible with `__letsencrypt_cert` and assumes that it will only serve Jitsi instances.

-You will also need the `__evilham_jitsi_meet_domain` type in order to finish setting up the web frontend (including TLS certificates) and its settings.
+You will also need the `__jitsi_meet_domain` type in order to finish setting up the web frontend (including TLS certificates) and its settings.

 You may want to use the `files/ufw` example manifest for a `__ufw`-based firewall compatible with this type.